The Traditional Cyprus Pithkiavli

 Cultural Significance

-The pithkiavli is not only a musical instrument but also a cultural artefact that embodies the history and heritage of Cyprus.
-Its enduring presence in Cypriot music underscores the importance of preserving and celebrating traditional arts in the modern era.
+The pithkiavli music instrument is more than just a musical instrument; it is a cultural artefact that embodies Cyprus’s history and heritage.
+Its enduring presence in Cypriot music highlights the importance of preserving and celebrating traditional arts in the modern era.